How to Pick the Perfect Café for Sale

 Webster Dictionary defines a cafe as a restaurant where simple and usually quite cheap meals are served.
 Cambridge dictionary does not single out the price of the food but instead says it is a usually small and informal establishment serving various refreshments (as coffee).
 Perhaps the most well-known version of a cafe in America is Starbucks.
 It is hard to believe that in 1971, Starbucks was just a single bar in Seattle.
 Today, Starbucks has over 22,000 locations.

 While Starbucks is an American success story, Europe has been home to the small cafe serving up coffee for centuries at numbers that dwarf Starbucks.
-The Starbucks website tell of Howard Schulz, Director of Retail Operations who travels to Italy.
+The Starbucks website tells of Howard Schulz, Director of Retail Operations who travels to Italy.
 He’s so impressed with the popularity of espresso bars in Milan.
 He sees the potential to develop a similar coffeehouse culture in Seattle.

 The advantage of buying a cafe for sale is the lifestyle it affords a family.
 If you want a business for sale with short hours and enjoy a hometown feel, then consider a cafe for sale when buying a restaurant.